 A microlensing event produced by a single lens can be completely characterized by three parameters: $\re$, the Einstein radius of the system; $b$, the distance of closest approach between the lens and the projection of the source onto the lens plane (measured in units of $\re$); and $v$, the transverse velocity of the source with respect to the lens.
 In general, we can express the separation between the lens and the source projection (measured again in units of $\re$) as

 where $t_0$ is the time of closest approach.
-The resulting lightcurve is described in terms of the amplification function, defined as the ratio of the observed lensed and unlensed fluxes, which takes the form
+The resulting light curve is described in terms of the amplification function, defined as the ratio of the observed lensed and unlensed fluxes, which takes the form \citep[e.g.][]{Pacz1986}

 When the lens is a binary, in addition to the total mass of the system, $M=M_1+M_2$, we need to specify the mass ratio $q=M_1/M_2$ and the dimensionless semi-major axis of the binary, $\alpha=a/\re$, to fully describe the microlensing event.
-For simplicity, in this paper we consider only face-on, circular binary orbits, so $\alpha$ is equal to the binary separation at all times.
-Since the lens is rotating, two more parameters are necessary: the value of the binary phase angle (shown as angle $\phi$ in Fig. \ref{fig:geometry}) at the moment of closest approach, $\phi_0$, and the direction of binary rotation with respect to the relative motion vector.
+For simplicity, in this paper, we consider only face-on, circular binary orbits so that $\alpha$ is equal to the binary separation at all times.
+Since the lens is rotating, two more parameters are necessary: the value of the binary phase angle (shown as angle $\varphi$ in Fig. \ref{fig:geometry}) at the moment of closest approach, $\varphi_0$, and the direction of binary rotation with respect to the relative motion vector.
 For the source velocity shown in Fig. \ref{fig:geometry}, we define a binary to be {\it prograde} if it is rotating clockwise and {\it retrograde} otherwise.